European hornet: Taxonomy

-The former subspecies of V. crabro (e.g.) are now considered to be geographic color forms; while a history exists of recognizing subspecies within many of the Vespa species, the most recent taxonomic revision of the genus treats all subspecific names in the genus Vespa as synonyms, effectively relegating them to no more than informal names for regional color forms.

 Description

 The eyes of V. crabro are deeply indented and shaped like a "C".
 Its wings are reddish-orange, while the petiolate abdomen is striped with brown and yellow.
 It has hair on the thorax and abdomen, although the European hornet is not as hairy as most bees.
 Due to this coloration and abdomen pattern, V. crabro is often mistaken for the Asian giant hornet.
 Typical mass size for the European Hornet is 477.5±59.9 mg.
 Workers average around 25 mm in length, while the larger queens can reach up to 35 mm.
 This is significantly larger than most common wasps (such as Vespula vulgaris), but smaller than the Asian giant hornet.
 Females are typically larger than males in both size and mass.
 However, male abdomens have seven segments, whereas female abdomens have six.
 There is a cerebral ganglion, two thoracic ganglia, and five abdominal ganglia.
 Only females possess a stinger, it is a modified egg laying device (ovipositor): males cannot sting.
 The antennae of males are slightly longer, with 13 segments compared to twelve segments in females.